 We have stayed 2 nights in Salzburg during our road trip while we were on our way to Slovenia.
-We arrived late in the afternoon and went after our check in as soon as possible to explore the city of Mozart and 'The Sound of Music'.
+In this blog post I will share my highlights of the city of Mozart and 'The Sound of Music'.
 And if you are there, you should definitely try a Mozart Kugel!
 A great combination of nougat, marzipan and chocolate...

-First we went to the Tourist Information Office on Mozartplatz to pick up our Salzburg Card which allowed us to use the public transport for free and to visit all musea free of charge as well.
-So we left our car at the hotel and used their well organised busnetwork to move around the city.
-Luckily not everyone left their car outside of the city center :)
+First we went to the Tourist Information Office on Mozartplatz to pick up our Salzburg Card which allowed us to use the public transport for free, and to visit all musea free of charge as well.
+So we left our car at the hotel and used their well organised bus network to move around the city.
+(The Skoda oldtimer below is not our car, but was standing in the city centre)

 This is the perfect starting point to your Salzburg citytrip as Mozartplatz is in the heart of the historical city.
 From here we first went to St. Peter's Abbey & Cemetery because it would close at 18:00.
 I know it might sound a bit strange but this is one of the prettiest cemeteries I have ever seen.